t-jor/cohort-retention-analytics/README.md

 ## 1. Data Source – BigQuery

 The raw dataset `ecom_orders` contains ~1,000 transactions from a fictitious e-commerce store for the year 2024.
-It serves as the single source of truth for this ELT pipeline.

 ### ✔ BigQuery Dataset